rusenask/lgc/README.md

 go get github.com/codegangsta/negroni - Negroni is an idiomatic approach to web middleware in Go.
 It is tiny, non-intrusive, and encourages use of net/http Handlers.

+go get github.com/meatballhat/negroni-logrus - Negroni/Logrus middleware for merging
+negroni logs with application logging.
+This provides additional data such as status codes, time taken for response and latency
 ### Configuration

 Edit conf.json.example with your stubo instance details: